srdjan/react-multistep/README.md

 const MultiStep = import from 'react-multistep'
 ```

+Component accepts following, optional Props:
-Component has only one Prop, 'showNavigation', which controls if the navigation buttons should be visable:
+'showNavigation': controls if the navigation buttons should be visable:

 ```sh
 prop=showNavigation
 type: boolean (default = true)
 ```

+'prevStyle' & 'nextStyle': control style of the navigation buttons

-It takes an array of objects representing individual steps:
+Finlly, as required Prop, it takes an array of objects representing individual steps:

 ```javascript
 const steps = [